ECCC-MSC/open-data/docs/msc-data/nwp_cansips/readme_cansips-datamart_en.md

 1.Probability of temperature/precipitation of being above 10 percentile
 2.Probability of temperature/Precipitation of being above 20 percentile
 3.Probability of temperature/Precipitation of being above 30 percentile

-…….
+……

-8. Probability of temperature/Precipitation of being above 80 percentile
+8.Probability of temperature/Precipitation of being above 80 percentile
-9. Probability of temperature/Precipitation of being above 90 percentile
+9.Probability of temperature/Precipitation of being above 90 percentile

 ## Tips for Computing Anomaly Forecasts